Flight Review

 Go-Around for Safety

-The objective is to be stabilized before reaching the predetermined minimum stabilization height.
-If the aircraft is not stabilized at the minimum stabilization height or becomes unstabilized below the minimum stabilization height, a go-around should be initiated.
+The objective is to stabilize the aircraft before reaching the predetermined minimum stabilization height.
+If the aircraft is not stabilized at the minimum stabilization height or becomes unstabilized below it, a go-around should be initiated.